top of page

 The Poodle Pack

-Meet my rescue dogs Peanut, Pickle and Bean
+Meet my rescue dogs Peanut and Bean

 The charity